Yeghishe Ishkhanian: Administration

 The administration of Ishkhanian (1918–1919) was full of political vicissitudes.
 First the Transcaucasus was occupied by the Ottoman Turks, next the Britain military mission took command there.
-As the head of the People's Government of Karabakh, Yeghishe Ishkhanian had to enter to negotiations with the new commanders of the region, as well with the government of the Democratic Republic of Azerbaijan.
+As the head of the People's Government of Karabakh, Yeghishe Ishkhanian had to enter negotiations with the new commanders of the region, as well with the government of the Democratic Republic of Azerbaijan.
 Moreover, The People's Government of Karabakh faced an influx of about 3.000 Armenian refugees from the Armenian genocide and about 5.000 from the village Berdadzor (in the Lachin corridor), which was attacked by Azeri forces in August 1918.

 However, they saw as the greatest threat for Nagorno-Karabakh was the government of Azerbaijan's attempts to annex Nagorno-Karabakh.
 Being a co-editor of the government's official newspaper "Artsakh", Ishkhanian wrote an article on March 7, 1919, entitled "Get your bloody hands off".

 In his speech in the 4th Karabakh Congress Ishkhanian expressed his concern thus: